Gazprom: Environmental record

+Gazprom is one of the world's largest greenhouse gas emitters, considering the use of its products.
+A large part of greenhouse gas emissions by Russia are from methane leaks and its many gas-fired power plants.

 Controversies

 Geopolitical leverage

 Repeatedly, Gazprom has been accused of being a political and economical weapon of Russia, using the supply and price of natural gas to gain control over Europe and most noteworthy, Ukraine.
-“Regardless of how the stand-off over Ukraine develops, one lesson is clear: excessive dependence on Russian energy makes Europe weak,” said Donald Tusk, former prime minister of Poland in April 2014.
+"Regardless of how the stand-off over Ukraine develops, one lesson is clear: excessive dependence on Russian energy makes Europe weak," said Donald Tusk, former prime minister of Poland in April 2014.
 The friction resulted in two boycott campaigns in Ukraine, one that started in 2005, the other in 2013.
 Russia denies weaponizing energy via Gazprom.
-In December 2019, Gazprom paid $2.9 billion to Ukrainian counterpart Naftogaz as ordered by a Stockholm court ruling’s award on damage claims stemming from alleged economical harassment.
+In December 2019, Gazprom paid $2.9 billion to Ukrainian counterpart Naftogaz as ordered by a Stockholm court ruling's award on damage claims stemming from alleged economic harassment.

-In the wake of the 2022 Russian Invasion of Ukraine Gazprom had issues with many EU countries, and stated it would cut off supplies to French energy supplier, Engie, over failure to pay in full for deliveries.
+In the wake of the 2022 Russian invasion of Ukraine, Gazprom had issues with many EU countries, and stated it would cut off supplies to French energy supplier, Engie, over failure to pay in full for deliveries.
 This was disputed, with France's Energy Transition Minister Agnes Pannier-Runacher stating, "Very clearly Russia is using gas as a weapon of war and we must prepare for the worst case scenario of a complete interruption of supplies."